bentzi-shuster/MoniesPlaner/documentation/agile-docs.md

 - When users interact with the website (e.g., scrolling, clicking), the website should respond smoothly and without significant delays.

 ---
+# Epic: Setting Up a CI/CD Pipeline

+**Objective:** Implement a Continuous Integration (CI) and Continuous Deployment (CD) pipeline to automate the building, testing, and deployment processes for the website.

+**Acceptance Criteria:**
+- The CI/CD pipeline should be set up using a modern CI/CD tool (e.g., Jenkins, GitLab CI/CD, GitHub Actions).
+- The pipeline should automatically trigger builds and tests whenever new code changes are pushed to the repository.
+- The deployment process should be automated and deploy the application to a staging environment for testing.
+- The pipeline should include a manual approval step before deploying to the production environment.
+- The pipeline should be well-documented for maintenance and future improvements.

+---

+## User Story 1: Configure CI/CD Tool and Environment

+**Objective:** Set up the CI/CD tool and configure the required environments for building, testing, and deploying the website.

+**Story:** As a DevOps engineer, I want to establish the CI/CD infrastructure to streamline the development and deployment process.

+**Acceptance Criteria:**
+Given that the CI/CD tool is installed and configured:
+- When developers push changes to the repository, the CI/CD pipeline should automatically start the build process.
+- When the build process is successful, the website should be deployed to a staging environment for testing.

+---

+## User Story 2: Implement Automated Testing

+**Objective:** Create automated tests to ensure code quality and verify that the website functions as expected.

+**Story:** As a QA tester, I want to automate the testing process to catch bugs early and improve code reliability.

+**Acceptance Criteria:**
+Given that the CI/CD pipeline triggers the testing process:
+- When the automated tests are executed, they should validate the website's functionality and identify any issues.
+- When a test fails, the pipeline should halt, and developers should be notified to address the failures.

+---

+## User Story 3: Automate Deployment to Staging and Production

+**Objective:** Automate the deployment process to staging and production environments for smooth and consistent releases.

+**Story:** As a DevOps engineer, I want to automate the deployment process to minimize human errors and reduce downtime.

+**Acceptance Criteria:**
+Given that the staging environment is ready and tested:
+- When the manual approval is granted, the CI/CD pipeline should automatically deploy the website to the production environment.

+---

+## User Story 4: Monitor and Logging Integration

+**Objective:** Integrate monitoring and logging tools into the CI/CD pipeline for better visibility and issue tracking.

+**Story:** As a DevOps engineer, I want to have comprehensive monitoring and logging capabilities to detect and troubleshoot any performance or stability issues.

+**Acceptance Criteria:**
+Given that the website is deployed to the staging and production environments:
+- When the website experiences anomalies or errors, the monitoring system should trigger alerts for immediate investigation.
+- When developers need to troubleshoot issues, the logging system should provide detailed logs for analysis.

+---